Tipping in Cuba

 A cold, refreshing Cuban beer on a hot day!

-How can I exchange money in Cuba?
+How can I Exchange Money in Cuba?

 Note that only euros and Canadian dollars are accepted after security at the Havana airport.
 USD will not be accepted.